-1. Centers and areas zoned for multi-family outside of centers: Residential and mixed-use developments made up of 100 percent deed-restricted affordable, moderate, or achievable housing in centers may deviate from current local jurisdiction parking minimums down to zero, provided the project submits a parking analysis or information from similarly situated projects showing the anticipated project demand, and demonstrates how the project will meet that demand.
+1. Centers and areas zoned for multi-family outside of centers: Residential and mixed-use developments made up of 100 percent deed-restricted affordable, moderate, or achievable housing in centers would be subject to no minimum parking standards and .75 spaces per unit, on average, outside of centers-may deviate from current local jurisdiction parking minimums down to zero, provided the project submits a parking analysis or information from similarly situated projects showing the anticipated project demand, and demonstrates how the project will meet that demand.
 Within multi-family areas, projects can reduce parking requirements to .75 spaces per unit, on average, with a parking analysis or other information.
-Alternative strategies that could meet parking demand include, but are not limited to, shared parking agreements, implementation of car share, unbundling of rent and parking, or contributions to alternative transportation options These minimums shall preempt inconsistent local jurisdiction's minimum parking requirements however, in order to deviate from existing parking minimums, project applicants must demonstrate that the parking demand generated by their project, measured through a parking study, is met by providing parking spaces and/or through parking management strategies.
+Alternative strategies that could meet parking demand include, but are not limited to, shared parking agreements, implementation of car share, unbundling of rent and parking, or contributions to alternative transportation options.
+These minimums shall preempt inconsistent local jurisdiction's minimum parking requirements however, in order to deviate from existing parking minimums, project applicants must demonstrate that the parking demand generated by their project, measured through a parking study, is met by providing parking spaces and/or through parking management strategies.
 At present, local jurisdictions require between 1 - 2.1 parking spaces per unit, depending on size.

-Table 1: Existing Local Minimum Parking Requirements in the Tahoe Region Washoe County City of South Lake Tahoe Placer County El Dorado County Douglas County Parking Minimums (multi-family residential) 1.6 spaces/ 1 bdrm 2.1 spaces/ 2+ bdrm 1 space must be enclosed 1 space/ 1 bdrm 2 spaces/2+ bdrm 1 guest space/4 units 1 space/1 bdrm, 2 spaces/2+ bdrm 2 spaces/unit 2 spaces/unit
+Table 1: Existing Local Minimum Parking Requirements in the Tahoe Region Washoe County City of South Lake Tahoe Placer County El Dorado County Douglas County Parking Minimums (multi-family residential) 1.6 spaces/ 1 bdrm 2.1 spaces/ 2+ bdrm 1 space must be enclosed 1 space/ 1 bdrm 2 spaces/2+ bdrm 1 guest space/4 units 1 space/1 bdrm, 2 spaces/2+ bdrm 2 spaces/unit 2 spaces/unit operated by a public entity instead of traditional land coverage limits (e.g., land coverage would not be capped at any percentage on high capability lands) for 100 percent deed-restricted affordable, moderate, or achievable residential or mixed-use developments that utilize bonus units.
+Projects that utilize the coverage incentive in this amendment package may not build parking spaces above what is currently allowed by the local jurisdictions.
+Land coverage transfers and water quality fees would still be required.